aragon/staking/docs/README.md

 The main motivation is to be used in conjunction with [Agreements](https://github.com/aragon/aragon-apps/tree/master/apps/agreement) in the context of Aragon Network, but it has been designed to be as generic as possible, in order to allow for other use cases too.

+You can read the initial motivation and spec for this [here](https://forum.aragon.org/t/staking-locks-spec-v2/217).

 ## Table of Contents

 1. [Anti-sybil protection](./1-anti-sybil)